gkellogg/gkellogg.github.io/_posts/2015-04-18-implementing-csv-on-the-web.md

 }
 </pre>

-The `tableSchema` property tells us that this is a _Table description_; we could also have added a `"@type": "Table"` property to make this explicit, but it&#8217;s not necessary.
+The `tableSchema` property tells us that this is a _Table description_; we could also have added a `"@type": "Table"` property to make this explicit, but It's not necessary.
 Metadata always starts with either a _Table description_ or a _TableGroup description_.

 We define an explicit _name_ property for the first column.
-If we didn&#8217;t, it would take the first value from _titles_.
+If we didn't, it would take the first value from _titles_.
 The _column_ has a _common property_, which is presently not used in the transformation, but exists in the _annotated tabular data model_.
 It also declares the data type to be `string`, which is a synonym for `xsd:string`, and a value is `required`, meaning that it is considered an error if a cell value has an empty string (or one matching that defined using the `null` annotation).
 Note that `datatype` is an _inherited property_, meaning that it could have been defined on the _Table_, _Schema_ or _Column_ and would be in scope for all cells based on the inheritance model.

 The last column uses a complex datatype: It is based on `xsd:date` and uses a `format` string to match string values and map them onto the datatype.
 This allows a date of the form 4/17/2015 to be interpreted as `"2015-04-17"^^xsd:date` by using _date field symbols_ as defined in [UAX35](http://www.unicode.org/reports/tr35/tr35-31/tr35.html).